 - 1 cup almond flour

 - 1 ½ cups whole wheat pastry flour (can use a mix of whole wheat and unbleached all purpose flour)

 - 1 cup very pulpy orange juice (I made my own by simply blending there whole medium-sized oranges (peeled) in the blender.
 Make sure there are no seeds, if you do this.

-- 2 flax eggs (2 tbsp flax meal whisked with 6 tbsp water)
+- 2 flax eggs (2 tablespoon flax meal whisked with 6 tablespoon water)